kristiania-pg6301-2024/pg6301-frontend-programming/exercises/exercise-openid-connect.md

    on Heroku is `myapp-abc-123.herokuapp.com`, you should register `https://myapp-abc-123.herokuapp.com/login/callback`
 3. Follow the steps in the [course reference](../README.md#deploy-to-heroku) to set `postinstall`, `build` and `start` scripts to work with Heroku
+4. On the [Heroku dashboard](https://dashboard.heroku.com/apps/), select the app, select Settings and add the client_id and client_secret under Config Vars